 Things to do in Oslo

 Oslo is Norway’s capital and most populated city.
-Situated on the Oslofjord at the southern tip of Norway, it’s vibrant, cosmopolitan and modern with a laid-back atmosphere.
+Situated on the Oslofjord at the southern tip of Norway, it’s vibrant, cosmopolitan and modern with a laid-back atmosphere and a lot of interesting things to do.
 The city is surrounded by forests and there are plenty of parks and green spaces that make outdoor activities such as biking and hiking very popular.

 Founded in the 11th century, Oslo has preserved its historic heritage, including Viking ships and historic buildings that can be admired in several museums.
 There are also plenty of restaurants, hip bars and cozy cafés where you can enjoy a delicious meal or take a break after exploring the city.
 With a cutting-edge food scene, new and funky neighborhoods and a varied cultural scene, Oslo will definitely surprise you.
 It’s ideal for those who love walking around as many of its most popular attractions are easily reached on foot from the city center.